arkworks-rs/nimue/README.md

 # Features

 **Automatic transcript generation.** nimue comes with batteries included for serializing/deserializing algebraic elements such as field/group elements in [arkworks](https://github.com/arkworks-rs/algebra) and [zkcrypto](https://github.com/zkcrypto/group).
-Users can build the top of it via extension trait.
+Users can build the top of it via extension traits.

 **Support custom hash function.**
 To build a secure Fiat-Shamir transform, the minimal requirement is a permutation function over some set that supports byte-encoding.
-I can be a `u8` representing $\mathbb{F}_{2^8}$ or any large-characteristic prime field $\mathbb{F}_p$.
+It can be a `u8` representing $\mathbb{F}_{2^8}$ or any large-characteristic prime field $\mathbb{F}_p$.

 **Retro-compatibility.**
-We have a legacy interface for any hash function that satisfies the [`digest::Digest`](https://docs.rs/digest/latest/digest/trait.Digest.html) trait, including [`sha2`](https://crates.io/crates/sha2), [`blake2`](https://crates.io/crates/blake2).
+We have a legacy interface for any hash function that satisfies the [`digest::Digest`](https://docs.rs/digest/latest/digest/trait.Digest.html) trait, such as [`sha2`](https://crates.io/crates/sha2) and [`blake2`](https://crates.io/crates/blake2).

 - **Preprocessing**.
 In recursive SNARKs, minimizing the number of hash invocations